THE 1000 YEAR REIGN

 When the Son of Man comes in his glory, and all the holy angels with him, then he will sit on the throne of his glory.
 All the nations will be gathered before him, and he will separate them one from another, as a shepherd divides his sheep from the goats.
 And he will set the sheep on his right hand, but the goats on the left.
 Then the King will say to those on his right hand, 'Come, you blessed of my Father, inherit the kingdom prepared for you from the foundation of the world: for I was hungry and you gave me food; I was thirsty and you gave me drink; I was a stranger and you took me in; I was naked and you clothed me; I was sick and you visited me; I was in prison and you came to me.'
 Then the righteous will answer him, saying, 'Lord, when did we see you hungry and feed you, or thirsty and give you drink?
 When did we see you a stranger and take you in, or naked and clothe you?
 Or when did we see you sick, or in prison, and come to you?
 And the King will answer and say to them, 'Assuredly, I say to you, inasmuch as you did it to one of the least of these my brethren, you did it to me.
 Then he will also say to those on the left hand, 'Depart from me, you cursed, into the everlasting fire prepared for the devil and his angels: 'for I was hungry and you gave me no food; I was thirsty and you gave me no drink; I was a stranger and you did not take me in, naked and you did not clothe me, sick and in prison and you did not visit me.'
 Then they also will answer him, saying, 'Lord, when did we see you hungry or thirsty or a stranger or naked or sick or in prison, and did not minister to you?
 Then he will answer them, saying, 'Assuredly, I say to you, inasmuch as you did not do it to one of the least of these, you did not do it to me.'
 And these will go away into everlasting punishment, but the righteous into eternal life.

-This famous passage is probably one of the most misunderstood, and often taken out of context, passages in the Bible.
+This famous passage is probably one of the most misunderstood and taken out of context passages in the Bible.
 Jesus was not speaking about the Rapture of the Church, as is so often taught and preached on that passage.
 He was not talking to the Church at all.
-As far as the Church is concerned, there will never be any dividing of saints from non-saints, anywhere, or at any time.
-Christ specifically says that this event, described in Matthew, will follow glory with all his holy angels his coming in ... a clear reference to his Second Coming at the end of the Tribulation.
+As far as the Church is concerned, there will never be any dividing of saints from non-saints anywhere or at any time.
+Christ specifically says that this event, described in Matthew, will follow his coming in glory with all his holy angels. ... a clear reference to his Second Coming at the end of the Tribulation.
 As we have it in Second Thessalonian 1:7-9,

 Seeing ye have purified your souls in obeying the truth through the Spirit unto unfeigned love of the brethren, see that ye love one another with a pure heart fervently… (KJV)